 Emma at a glance

-The idea is to make you delegate everything to their app, which then can take care of the whole spectrum of your personal finance.
+The idea is to make you delegate everything to their app, which can take care of the whole spectrum of your personal finance.
 So, since it is a free app, there is no need to do the hard work yourself.
-However, if you want to get a more customizable experience, you can get it for £4.99 a month (or £29.99 for a year).
+However, if you want to get a more customizable experience, you can get it starting from £4.99 a month.

-Emma offers some features you may not find in other budgeting apps, such as receive a referral fee for inviting a friend (you may show the app before without showing your data – “scramble mode”), cashback in certain retailers, and highlight banking fees.
+Emma offers some features you may not find in other budgeting apps, such as receiving a referral fee for inviting a friend (you may show the app before without showing your data – “scramble mode”), cashback in particular retailers, and highlighting banking fees.

-The drawbacks are that not all banks are supported, so a manual process to register your expenses may be required in certain expenses, and it shows no saving category within the app.
+The drawbacks are that not all banks are supported, so a manual process to register your expenses may be required for certain expenses, and it shows no saving category within the app.

-Overall, their users seem to be pretty satisfied with their services: 4.7 out of 5 stars in over 2500 reviews on iOS and 4.5 in 1300+ reviews on Google Play Store.
+Overall, their users seem pretty satisfied with their services: 4.7 out of 5 stars in over 2500 reviews on iOS and 4.5 in 1300+ reviews on the Google Play Store.

 Mint UK Alternatives

 MoneyHub can help you guard against spending too much.
 Besides, it links to your financial accounts and helps you track your spending compared to your monthly budget.

 For a £1.49 monthly subscription (annual option, it’s only £14.99), it enables you to keep track of all your money in a single place, giving you powerful insights into your daily life spending habits and even connecting to get advice from a Financial Advisor.
 Also, a forecast feature is provided, meaning it can predict your spending by simulating various scenarios (similar to a Monte-Carlo simulation).